|Place||Europe: United Kingdom, England, Sussex, Eastbourne|

 Private, Gowrie House

-Private David Harris (WX1823) was wounded in battle on the Greek island of Crete and captured by German troops while convalescing at a Casualty Clearing Station.
+After much research, the sitter was revealed to be Private David Harris (WX1823).
+Pte was wounded in battle on the Greek island of Crete and captured by German troops while convalescing at a Casualty Clearing Station.
 Following liberation from German captivity, Private Harris arrived in England on 4 May 1945.
 He spent the next few months in south England recovering from his wounds and a severe case of pneumonia.
 During the Second World War, Gowrie House, in East Sussex, was the reception facility for the No.1 AIF Reception Camp that facilitated Australian prisoners of war awaiting repatriation, and Private Harris's military service record indicates that he was in this region of England at the time that Stella Bowen was working out of Gowrie House.
 A comparison of photographs of Private Harris with Bowen's portrait, and further verification from his family in Western Australia, support the identification of this portrait - 69 years after it was created.

 For more information: ART26277